 Tradeshows are unique beasts, and they require an industry-experts unique approach.
 To keep your posters on point with your brand, as well as current tradeshow trends, work with graphic design and printing teams with years of tradeshow experience under their belts.

 Then, meet with more than one to get a sense of their company, their team, and how they work.
-Each business has their own style and personality, just as your brand does.
+Each business has its own style and personality, just as your brand does.
 You’re looking to find a printing company that resonates with your brand and your team, and that boasts a tradeshow portfolio that impresses you.

 Visual pop (good) vs. Outrageous (bad)